hamburger-software/ansible-role-vmware_ubuntu_cloud_image/README.md

 As the VMs do not exist yet, the ssh server's key is unknown.
 In order to connect to the new VMs, you need to turn off ssh host key checking.
-If you plan to repeatedly create VMs with the same FQDNs, ssh should not store the fingerprints in the _known_hosts_ file.
+If you plan to frequently recreate VMs with the same FQDNs, ssh should not store the fingerprints in the _known_hosts_ file.

-Therefore the recommended host/group variables are:
+Therefore, the recommended host/group variables are:

     ansible_user=ubuntu
     ansible_ssh_extra_args=-o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null